Cub Scouts is one of our most popular sections, made up of girls and boys aged between 8 and 10½ years of age.

 Cub Scouts can earn loads of different badges covering a variety of skills:

 Activity Badges all offer a chance to try a different skill; from artist to skater, book reader to home safety, martial arts to local knowledge.
 There is something for everyone to try and many can be done from home.
-There are also Staged Activity Badges which are open to all scouts and allow them to get better at a skill over time.
+Or improve at a skill over time with a Staged Activity Badges.
 From musician to swimmer, first aid to sailing they are core skills to any individual.
 They also keep track of the number of nights and hikes away a young person has completed.

 The highest award a Cub Scout can work towards is the Chief Scout’s Silver Award.
 To reach this, Cubs earn Challenge Awards to really push them in every part of the programme.
 Chances are every Cub will complete several by the time they move to Scouts.